Bristow, VA

 Frequently Asked Questions

-What is the average commute time to Washington, D.C. from Bristow?
+How is the commute from Bristow to Washington, D.C.?

-Yes, Bristow is considered a very safe place to live.
-Crime rates are significantly lower than the Virginia average, approximately 50% lower.
+Bristow is considered very safe, with crime rates significantly lower (approximately 50% less) than the Virginia average.

-What types of homes are available in Bristow?
+What are the property taxes like in Bristow?

 More Bristow Resources